-The Cord 1 is fastened to a Crank Handle journalled in holes in the sides of the cab, and after passing round the $2\frac{1}{2}'' \times \frac{1}{2}''$ Double Angle Strip above the cabin is tied to the jib at 2.
+The Cord 1 is fastened to a Crank Handle journalled in holes in the sides of the cab, and after passing round the $2\frac{1}{2}"\times\frac{1}{4}"$ Double Angle Strip above the cabin is tied to the jib at 2.
 This Cord controls the luffing movement of the jib.
-The Cord 3 is tied to the bucket and is passed over the 1° Pulley 5 and then wound round Rod 6.
-By turning the handle 7 on the Bush Wheel 7 the bucket is raised or lowered.
+The Cord 3 is tied to the bucket and is passed over the 1" Pulley 5 and then wound round Rod 6.
+By turning the handle 7 on the Bush Wheel the bucket is raised or lowered.

-The bucket arm is pivoted on Rod 4, which passes through holes in the 121⁄2° Strips forming the jib and the bucket arm.
-Road Wheels fastened at each end of Rod 4 retain it in position.
+The bucket arm is pivoted on Rod 4, which passes through holes in the 121⁄2" Strips forming the jib and the bucket arm.